 Eyes with previous refractive surgery (LASIK, PRK, RK): These surgeries all change the normal shape of the cornea.
-This makes the formulas we use on eyes that have not had previous surgery not work as well when the normal shape of the cornea has been altered.
+This makes the formulas we use on eyes that have had previous surgery not work as well when the normal shape of the cornea has been altered.

 This is where intraoperative aberrometry comes in.
 The machine takes the measurements that we do before surgery and then remeasures the eye while you are on the operating room table after the cataract is removed and before the new implant is placed inside the eye.
 It then presents the surgeon with the power of the implant that the aberrometer thinks is the correct one.
-Unfortunately, the power that the aberrometer isn’t always exactly right, but with the combination of the pre-surgery measurements and the intra-surgery measurements the overall accuracy is significantly enhanced.
+Unfortunately, the power that the aberrometer selects isn’t always exactly right, but with the combination of the pre-surgery measurements and the intra-surgery measurements the overall accuracy is significantly enhanced.

 The intraoperative aberrometry is also very helpful in choosing the power of specialty lenses like multi-focal and toric lenses.